-The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances for sales and purchases at the year-end are unsecured and interest free and settlement occurs in cash.
-There have been no guarantees provided or received for any related party receivables or payables.
+The provision of services to and from related parties are made on terms and conditions equivalent to those with unrelated parties.
+Outstanding balances with related parties at the year-end are unsecured and interest free and settlement occurs in cash.
+There have been no guarantees provided or received for any related party receivables or payables and there were no outstanding balances with related parties as of 31 December 2024 and 2023.